Singapore investigating 2 companies sanctioned for providing oil to N Korea

 Like Transatlantic, it has a paid-up capital of S$1,000 and its registered address is at the 66th floor of The Sail @ Marina Bay, which is also the home address of its South African director Amtchentsev Vladlen.

-Another Russian director, Ruslan Larin, was also listed as director - as recently as Aug 7 this year.
+Another Russian, Ruslan Larin, was also listed as director - as recently as Aug 7 this year.
 He is also the sole shareholder of the company.
 Executive director Huish was not named in the ACRA document.

 MFA said in its statement that the Singapore Government conducts regular industry outreach to inform businesses of updates to local regulations and the latest United Nations Security Council Resolutions on North Korea.